Koushik-04KK/speechreco_turtle/README.md

 Enjoy controlling the turtle hands-free with your voice! 🎉

 🎉 Happy Learning!
 This project is designed to be a fun and educational tool.
-We hope you enjoy the experience of controlling the turtle with your voice. 🐢✨
+I hope you enjoy the experience of controlling the turtle with your voice. 🐢✨

 🖤 Contributing
 Feel free to fork this repository, submit issues, or make pull requests to enhance this project.